LAST UPDATED: 5/13/24 – Things to Know When Visiting the United States

 Americans Value their Personal Space

-If you haven’t visited the United States before, one thing that you will absolutely want to be aware of when you visit is that Americans strongly value their personal space.
+If you haven’t visited the United States before, you should be aware that Americans value their personal space.
 Americans typically don’t like to be crowded or have people sit or stand too close to them.
 If you don’t keep this in mind during your visit, you might find yourself in some awkward or uncomfortable situations.

-If you are boarding a bus or train and there are plenty of empty seats, make sure you take a seat that isn’t right next to someone else if you can avoid it.
-Likewise, if you are a male and you are entering a restroom and there are plenty of urinals available, make sure you use a stall that isn’t right next to someone else.
-If the only seat or stall is one next to someone else, that is fine, but if you have a choice the American custom is to choose the seat, stall, etc.. that isn’t right next to the one that is occupied.
+If you are boarding a bus or train and there are plenty of empty seats, avoid taking one right next to someone else.
+Likewise, if you are entering a restroom and there are plenty of urinals available, don’t use one right next to someone else.
+Now, if the only seat or stall left is by someone else, that is fine.
+However, if you have a choice the American custom is to leave space between others.

 This concept also applies to other situations.
-If you are engaged in a conversation with someone, make sure you leave at least a few feet between yourself and others.
+If you are engaged in a conversation, make sure you leave at least a few feet between yourself and others.
 If you get any closer you run the risk of making other people feel crowded and uncomfortable.
-You should also refrain from touching other people unless you know them well and are sure that they won’t be offended by it.
+You should also refrain from touching other people unless you know them well.
 This doesn’t apply to handshakes, which are part of American culture and are widely seen as acceptable.

 However, please keep in mind that just because Americans tend to value their personal space, that doesn’t mean that Americans are stand-offish.
 On the contrary, Americans tend to be overly engaging and friendly in their conversation.
-Don’t be surprised if a stranger asks you how you are doing or how your day is or ends a conversation with “see you later”.
+Don’t be surprised if a stranger asks you how you are doing.
+Or if someone ends a conversation with “see you later”.
 So, don’t be surprised if someone engages you while waiting in line, on a bus or train, or elsewhere in public.

 I have spoken to many travelers visiting America that are taken aback by the overly engaging tendencies of Americans.
-It’s a bit of a paradox in the sense that Americans can be overly engaging, but at the same time value their personal space so much and takes some getting used to for travelers visiting the United States for the first time.
+It’s a bit of a paradox in the sense that Americans can be overly engaging, but at the same time value their personal space.
+In fact, it can take some getting used to for travelers visiting the United States for the first time.

 America is a Safe Place to Visit

-Obviously, there are areas of the country that you should be wary of, especially at night, like all places in this world.
+Obviously, there are areas of the country that you should be wary of.
+This is especially true at night, like all places in this world.
 Furthermore, it always makes sense to keep your safety at the forefront of your mind when visiting any location.
 For some tips on how to stay safe when traveling, please refer to my Travel Safety Guide that I linked below.

-All that said, the United States was built by immigrants, is a country that is built on and embraces diversity, and has many warm and welcoming people who would love to show you hospitality.
-So if you are planning a trip to the United States, we are anxious to host you and show you our beautiful and diverse country!
+All that said, the United States was built by immigrants.
+America is a country that is built on and embraces diversity, and has many warm and welcoming people.
+The vast majority of people you meet would love to show you hospitality.
+So, if you are planning a trip to the United States, we are anxious to host you!

 Avoid Talking About Politics or Religion

-Unless you are speaking with someone that you know very well, it would be best to avoid talking about these subjects even if you are asked about them.
+Unless you are speaking with someone that you know very well, it would be best to avoid talking about these subjects.
 If these topics come up in groups you are with, it would be best to just stay neutral or listen.
 These topics have gotten increasingly divisive over the past few decades and discussions even within families can include lots of animosities.

 America Measures Things Differently